lukechu10/TicTacToe-Minimax/README.md

 > ##### Example:
 > ```javascript
 > const tictactoe = require('tictactoe-minimax-ai');
 >
 > let options = {
 > 	"computer": "o",
-> 	"opponent" "x"
+> 	"opponent": "x"
 > };
 >
 > console.log(tictactoe.bestMove(data, options));
 > ```
 > This sets the character that represents the computer to `"o"` and the one for the player to `"x"`.
 > > **Note:** By default, computer is always `"x"` and player is always `"o"`.

 ### boardEvaluate(gameBoard /*same as previous*/)